Main Content Start

 FDST 1503 Beverage Management

 FDST 2903 Internship

 FDST Elective - see course catalog for additional Food Study courses** FDST 2911 Practicum I, FDST 2921 Practicum II, and FDST 2931 Practicum III, may substitute for FDST 2903 Internship

-Degrees and CertificatesAAS in Food Studies with an emphasis in Beverage Arts
+Degrees and CertificatesAAS in Food Studies Option Beverage Arts

 Certificate of Proficiency in Beverage Arts